Wednesday, October 23, 2013

 The individual mandate requiring all Americans to retain health care insurance.

-If you are like most people I have spoken with, you are opposed to one or less of the above items, and most likely the mandate.
+If you are like most people I have spoken with, you are opposed to one or less of the above items, but most likely it is the mandate that bothers you.

 Strangely, most of the people I have spoken with have health care insurance yet resent being told (by the government) that they must purchase it.
 And, if we had laws that said that those without health care insurance should not be given health care services that they can't afford, I guess I could understand people who decided to throw the dice and take their chances.
 But we have more humane laws that require people to receive health care services despite their ability to pay, and we have care givers that concern themselves more with healing the sick, first, worry about the money, second.